Halloween is the beginning of the official holiday season around our home.

 Along the same line of thinking, you can also work on counting and ask your kids to find 4 green triangles, and then put them in their proper place.

-I hope these Halloween tangram puzzles bring you at least a few minutes of quiet time play!
+We hope these pattern block mats bring you at least a few minutes of quiet time play!

 Don’t forget to download your free tangram puzzle below by entering your email in the form at the bottom 🙂